sprblm/dots-patterns/patterns/physical-beacon.md

 A physical beacon is as an 'always-on node' that operates in a particular jurisdiction.
-In peer-to-peer and federated contexts, there could be many physical beacons that are syncronizing and backing up the data on the internet.
+In peer-to-peer and federated contexts, there could be many physical beacons that are synchronizing and backing up the data on the internet.

 It is good for grasping a concrete aspect of the network for those who might not understand the conceptual aspect of it.